openfisca/openfisca.org/content/association/_index.en.md

 ## Framework of action

 The association's actions to achieve its purpose are carried out according to the following priorities:

-  1. Ensure continuity of use of OpenFisca.
+1. Ensure continuity of use.
-  2. Guarantee the application of OpenFisca's terms of use.
+2. Enforce terms of use.
-  3. Ensure adherence to community rules.
+3. Enforce community rules.
-  4. Facilitate collaborative decision-making on the evolution of all OpenFisca components.
+4. Facilitate collaborative decision-making.
 5. Facilitate discussion between all stakeholders.
 6. Promote OpenFisca and its community.
 7. Promote the concepts and methods that enable OpenFisca to exist, develop and serve the general interest, in particular digital commons and Rules as Code.
-  8. Increase the number of jurisdictions with an OpenFisca model.
+8. Increase the number of modelled jurisdictions.
-  9. Increase the number and types of uses of OpenFisca.
+9. Increase use cases of OpenFisca.

 ## Members